Bira/octopus-carnival/_drafts/hells-rebels-06-part-02.md

 when she died.
 And here she is now, as something called a "nemhain".
 This seems to be a stronger, frost-themed banshee.

-Tiarise manifests at night, and loudly curses the PCs in several profane languages.
-To locate her, the PCs must only be in the district at night and follow the sounds.
+Tiarise manifests at night, and loudly calls the PCs names in several profane languages.
+To locate her, the PCs must only be in the district at night and follow the sound of her voice.

 She's located in the same Hall of Records where the PCs first defeated her, and has managed to summon a bunch of starvation-themed ghosts as minions.
 Together